IPH-Technologies-Pvt-Ltd/Photo-Editor-iOS-App/README.md

 ## Usage

+1.Crop your image,
-Crop your image, add a heartfelt message using the text tool, and draw playful shapes with the pencil to create a personalized masterpiece.
-Use the eraser for fine-tuning, and when you're satisfied, share your unique creation effortlessly with friends and family.
+2.add a heartfelt message using the text tool,
+3.and draw playful shapes with the pencil to create a personalized masterpiece, 4.Use the eraser for fine-tuning, and when you're satisfied, share your unique creation effortlessly with friends and family.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug fixes, or improvements, please create a new pull request.
 Make sure to follow the existing coding style and include relevant tests if applicable.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements

 - [FontAwesomeSwift](https://github.com/thii/FontAwesome.swift) - Used for displaying social media icons.